Pediatric Therapy Services Director

 Alexis is looking forward to making a lasting impression on the lives of many community members through her work at CARE, and is excited to be part of an organization that offers so many opportunities to children of all abilities.

-She resides in Bradford with her husband John, son and daughter.
+She resides in Bradford with her husband John, son and two daughters.

 “The kids are always fun.
 Seeing the struggles that many of them overcome motivates me to find better ways of helping them achieve!”